How to Avoid a Data Breach

 At Securis, we ensure our downstream vendors are R-2 certified and keep all materials out of landfills.
 We want to ensure that our environment is free of harmful elements.
 Contact us if you are interested in learning more about how we can help you!

-Securis’ Statistics
+Securis’ E-Waste Recycling Statistics

 securis statistics